-Village vehicle stickers expire July 31 of each year.
-New stickers must be purchased and affixed to the front windshield of any car registered to a La Grange Park address by July 31.
-Vehicle stickers for each year are sold without penalty beginning approximately the first full week in June through July 31 of each year.
+Going forward Village vehicle stickers will expire October 31 of each year.
+New stickers must be purchased and affixed to the front windshield of any car registered to a La Grange Park address by October 31.
+Vehicle stickers for each year are sold without penalty beginning approximately the first full week in September through October 31 of each year.
 Vehicle stickers are sold at the Village Hall front counter during regular business hours.

 Newly purchased vehicles have a 60 day grace period in which to purchase and display the Village vehicle sticker.
 New residents have 60 days after moving in to buy a new vehicle sticker, regardless of whether they have a current sticker from another community.
 New residents or new vehicles, please call Village Hall at 708-354-0225 for further details.

 Dog licenses are handled by the front desk of the Village Hall.
 Cats do not require a license.
 Be sure to bring your dog's rabies tag number when you come to the Village Hall to apply for the dog license.